webrender/hawaii/index.md

                     A wonderful hotel on the edge of Waikiki - great for people who want to be away from the bustling crowds but close enough to walk to everything in town.
 Accepts dogs!
 Also home to two of our recommended restaurants:
                     * Katsumidori Sushi: Fun, upscale sushi restaurant, located next to the lobby.
                     * 100 Sails: In our opinion, the best buffet experience in Hawaii, along with great sunset views.
 Located on the 2nd floor.
+            -   title: Hilton Hawaiian Village Fireworks
+                coords: [21.2814946,-157.8436614]
+                description: What better to top off your trip than fireworks over the waters of Honolulu?
+The Hilton Hawaiian Village's fireworks show starts at 8pm on the dot, Friday evenings.
+I suggest watching across the bay from Kapiolani Park - check out Barefoot Beach Cafe further down this list for a perfect viewing spot.
+                image: fireworks.jpeg
             -   title: House Without a Key
                 description: Located within the Halekulani Hotel, House Without a Key offers a spectacular, unobstructed ocean vista, along with live music and hula.
 Highly recommend coming here for cocktails at sunset (we have seen the green flash here!) but *do not recommend dinner* - the cocktails are good but the food is mediocre.
                 coords: [21.2774973,-157.834128]